dart-lang/language/working/1426-extension-types/feature-specification.md

 class whose instances have a single field holding an instance of the on-type.
 So it's a wrapper with the same interface as the extension type.*

-Let _E_ be an explicit extension type.
-The declaration of _E_ implicitly induces a declaration of a class `E.class` with the same type parameters and members as _E_, subclass of `Object`, with the same direct superinterfaces as `E`, with a final field whose type is the on-type of _E_, and with a single argument constructor setting that field to the argument.
-A getter `E.class get box` is implicitly induced in _E_, and it returns an object that wraps `this`.
+Let `E` be an explicit extension type.
+The declaration of `E` implicitly induces a declaration of a class `E.class`, with the same type parameters and members as `E`.
+It is a subclass of `Object`, with the same direct superinterfaces as `E`, with a final field whose type is the on-type of `E`, and with an unnamed single argument constructor setting that field to the argument.
+A getter `E.class get box` is implicitly induced in `E`, and it returns an object that wraps `this`.

-`E.class` also implicitly induces a getter `E get unbox` which returns the value of the final field mentioned above.
+`E.class` also implicitly induces a getter `E get unbox` which returns the value of the final field mentioned above, typed as the associated extension type.

 *In the case where the extension type is protected, the `unbox` getter cannot be written in Dart (because a cast to `E` is then a compile-time